Mount Taylor (New Mexico): Mining

 The area around Mount Taylor is very rich in a uranium-vanadium bearing mineral, and was mined extensively for it from 1951 to 1989.
 The hundreds of uranium mines on Pueblo lands have provided over thirteen million tons of uranium ore to the United States since 1945.

 Concern has arisen regarding the impact of future mining activities on the site.
 In June 2008 the New Mexico Cultural Properties Review Committee voted in favor of a one-year emergency listing of more than 422000 acre surrounding the mountain's summit on the state Register of Cultural Properties.
 "The Navajo Nation, the Acoma, Laguna and Zuni pueblos, and the Hopi tribe of Arizona asked the state to approve the listing for a mountain they consider sacred to protect it from an anticipated uranium mining boom, according to the nomination report."
 In April 2009, Mount Taylor was added to the National Trust for Historic Preservation's list of America's Most Endangered Places.

 Notable events

 On 3 September 1929, the Transcontinental Air Transport Ford 5-AT-B Tri-Motor City of San Francisco struck Mount Taylor during a thunderstorm while on a scheduled passenger flight from Albuquerque Airport in Albuquerque, New Mexico, to Los Angeles, California, killing all eight people on board.

+On 7 April 1961, B-52B (53‑0380, call sign "Ciudad Juarez") from the 95th Bombardment Wing out of Biggs AFB was accidentally shot down by the launch of an AIM-9 Sidewinder from a F-100A Super Sabre (tail number 53-1662) from the 188th Tactical Fighter Squadron, New Mexico Air National Guard fighter jet during a practice intercept.
+The missile struck the engine pylon on the B-52 resulting in separation of the wing.
+The aircraft crashed on Mount Taylor, New Mexico with three of the eight crew on board killed.
+An electrical fault in the firing circuit caused the inadvertent launch of the missile.